Skip to main content

 Managing Estrogen Conversion

 Testosterone can be converted into estradiol, a form of estrogen, by the enzyme aromatase.
-While some estrogen is vital for male health (supporting bone density, cognitive function, and libido), excessive levels can lead to like water retention, gynecomastia, and mood swings.
+While some estrogen is vital for male health (supporting bone density, cognitive function, and libido), excessive levels can lead to side effects like water retention, gynecomastia, and mood swings.
 This is where an aromatase inhibitor (AI) comes in.

 • Anastrozole ∞ This oral medication directly inhibits the aromatase enzyme, reducing the conversion of testosterone to estrogen.
 It is used judiciously, typically in small doses twice a week, to keep estrogen within an optimal range.
 Careful monitoring through blood work is essential, as suppressing estrogen too much can cause its own set of problems, including joint pain and diminished libido.